-HYCOM has been developed as a collaborative multi-institutional effort starting from the Miami Isopycnic Coordinate Ocean Model (MICOM) using the theoretical foundation set forth in Bleck and Boudra [1981], Bleck and Benjamin [1993], and Bleck [2002].
-HYCOM uses a generalized vertical coordinate that is normally isopycnal in the open stratified ocean, with a dynamically smooth transition to pressure coordinates (~zlevels) in the unstratified mixed layer and to σ (terrain-following) coordinates in shallow water, but it is not limited to these types.
+HYCOM has been developed as a collaborative multiinstitutional effort starting from the Miami Isopycnic Coordinate Ocean Model (MICOM) using the theoretical foundation set forth by Bleck and Boudra [1981], Bleck and Benjamin [1993], and Bleck [2002].
+HYCOM uses a generalized vertical coordinate that is normally isopycnal in the open stratified ocean, with a dynamically smooth transition to pressure coordinates (~z-levels) in the unstratified mixed layer and to σ (terrain-following) coordinates in shallow water, but it is not limited to these types.
 The transition between coordinate types is made dynamically in space and time using the layered continuity equation and a hybrid coordinate generator.
-This generalized coordinate types: (1) the retention of water mass characteristics for centuries (a characteristic of the isopycnal coordinate interior), (2) high vertical resolution in the surface mixed layer and unstratified or weakly stratified regions of the ocean (a characteristic of z-level coordinates), and (3) high vertical resolution in coastal regions (a characteristic of terrain-following coordinates) [Chassignet et al., 2003].
-The generalized coordinate also facilitates accurate transition between deep and shallow water and allows the use of a sophisticated embedded mixed-layer model in an ocean model with an isopycnal interior, e.g. a K-profile parameterization (KPP) [Large et al., 1997] in the ocean prediction system.
-For the $1/12^{\circ}$ global HYCOM, the model resolution south of 47°N is exactly 0.08° by 0.08 cos(latitude)° for each variable (~7 km at mid latitudes) and is described by the approximate equatorial resolution.
-A bipolar grid is used north of 47°N, resulting in a tripole global grid [Murray, 1996], which gives ~3.5 km resolution in the Arctic.
+This generalized coordinate approach retains particular advantages associated with the different vertical coordinate types: (1) the retention of water mass characteristics for centuries (a characteristic of the isopycnal coordinate interior), (2) high vertical resolution in the surface mixed layer and unstratified or weakly stratified regions of the ocean (a characteristic of z-level coordinates), and (3) high vertical resolution in coastal regions (a characteristic of terrain-following coordinates) [Chassignet et al., 2003].
+The generalized coordinate also facilitates accurate transition between deep and shallow water and allows the use of a sophisticated embedded mixedlayer model in an ocean model with an isopycnal interior, for example, a K-profile parameterization [Large et al., 1997] in the ocean prediction system.
+For the $1/12^{\circ}$ global HYCOM, the model resolution south of 47°N is exactly 0.08° by 0.08 cos(latitude)° for each variable (~7 km at mid-latitudes) and is described by the approximate equatorial resolution.
+A bipolar grid is used north of 47°N, resulting in a tripole global grid [Murray, 1996], which gives ~3.5-km resolution in the Arctic.
 The model includes 32 hybrid coordinate surfaces in the vertical direction and is run with thermobaricity [Sun et al., 1999; Chassignet et al., 2003; Hallberg, 2005] using a reference depth of 2000 db for potential density, a model configuration known as σ_2^ .

-The 1/12° global HYCOM prediction system has been running daily in near real time since 22 December 2006 and in real time since 16 February 2007.
+The 1/12° global HYCOM prediction system has been running daily in near real time since December 22, 2006 and in real time since February 16, 2007.
 Even more than for the NLOM system, because HYCOM includes shallow water, doubling the resolution is desirable when the computing power becomes available.
 The impact of model resolution is a recurring theme in the rest of section 2.
-The data are assimilated into HYCOM using the Navy Coupled Ocean Data Assimilation (NCODA) system of Cummings (2005) with a modification described in section 2.8.
-Within NCODA, a HYCOM forecast is used as the first guess for a multi-variate optimum interpolation (MVOI) [Daley, 1991] analysis of SSH track data from satellite altimetry, SST, and T & S profiles.
+The data are assimilated into HYCOM using the Navy Coupled Ocean Data Assimilation (NCODA) system of Cummings [2005] with a modification described in section 2.8.
+Within NCODA, a HYCOM forecast is used as the first guess for a multivariate optimum interpolation (MVOI) [Daley, 1991] analysis of SSH track data from satellite altimetry, SST, and T & S profiles.
 The analysis is then inserted incrementally into HYCOM.
-In the analysis, Cooper and Haines [1996] is used for downward projection of SSH below the mixed layer, although downward projection of SSH and SST using synthetic T & S profiles

-[Fox et al., 2002] is also an option in NCODA.
+In the analysis, the method of Cooper and Haines [1996] is used for downward projection of SSH below the mixed layer, although downward projection of SSH and SST using synthetic T & S profiles [Fox et al., 2002] is also an option in NCODA.
 The updates to the mass field are geostrophically balanced outside an equatorial band.

-2.2 1/16° eddy-resolving versus 1/4° eddy-permitting models in nowcasting and forecasting the Kuroshio Extension
+2.2.
+1/16° Eddy-Resolving Versus 1/4° Eddy-Permitting Models in Nowcasting and Forecasting the Kuroshio Extension